 Bajaj Finserv also brings you pre-approved offers for personal loans, home loan, business loans, and multiple other financial products.
 These offers simplify the process of availing your loan and help you save on time.
 All you need to do is share a few essential details and check your pre-approved offer.

 There are a high number of options available to an investor in today’s day and age.
 For the maximization of your resources, you should choose one that offers the highest interest rates.
 However, higher ROI is generally linked to higher risk as well.
 The best investors find a balance between the two and invest accordingly.

 Employee Provident Fund (EPF), Public Provident Fund (PPF) and National Savings Certificates (NSC) are good choices in this regard.
 Both offer 7.9% or above interest rates.
 Since they are government backed, the risks are also quite low.

 5. The Amount of Time you can Invest In

 An investment bears the best returns when one dedicates a significant portion of their time behind it.
 If you are willing to invest not just money but also time, you may consider individual shares.
 There is a higher element of risk in the share market, but there’s also a higher chance to get an increased ROI.

 However, you may not have the time or inclination to take a hands-on approach.
 In such cases, a fixed deposit is your safest choice.
 You may also consider saving schemes like Open Ended Investment Companies (OEIC) which pool together a lot of small investments and re-invest them on a diversified portfolio.

 Most importantly, it is paramount that you understand the pros and cons of every saving scheme you can invest in.
 Only after a thorough understanding should you make a single decision about an investment.
 Half-cooked plans should be avoided at all costs when it comes to finances.
-Ideally, you should also have a diverse portfolio of investments to gain a higher ROI at the lowest possible risks.
+Ideally, you should also have a diverse portfolio of investments, like a 60/40 to gain a higher ROI at the lowest possible risks.